 Tokyo is a place where tradition and popular culture collide.
 Tokyo is known for its ancient temples and shrines among the glittering shards of glass and steel from the modern world.
 Tokyo is Japan’s never sleeping city with seemingly unlimited choice of shopping, entertainment, culture and dining.
 It is the capital and the largest city in Japan with 23 special wards and 39 municipalities and a population of more than 37 million residing in the bustling metropolis.
 It has historical, cultural modern sights to visit and is the leading financial global industrial center in Asia; it is ranked third in the global economic power index and fourth in the global cities index.
 It is deemed an expensive city, but is one of the most vibrant dynamic and visually and cultural stimulating cities around the globe.

-Experience a mix of traditional Japanese community living and Western style hotels.
+Experience a mix of Western style hotels and traditional Japanese community living.

-We begin our course in In Hong Kong, you will stay in either a 3-4 star western type hotel with double occupancy similar to The Salisbury Kowloon.
-The accommodations will centrally located in great neighborhoods such as Tsim Sha Tsui, Wan Chai or Central with excellent access to the entire city via MTR.
+We begin our course in Hong Kong, you will stay in either a 3 or 4-star western type hotel with double occupancy similar to The Salisbury Kowloon.
+The accommodations will be centrally located in great neighborhoods such as Tsim Sha Tsui, Wan Chai or Central with excellent access to the entire city via MTR.

-While at Kansai Gaidai you will stay in one of four Seminar Houses, traditional Japanese student housing.
+While at Kansai Gaidai University you will stay in one of four seminar houses, traditional Japanese student housing.
 These accommodations offer tatami-mat Japanese style rooms with double occupancy; a desk, closet, and futon (bedding) is provided for each resident.
 The Seminar House offers a computer room, TV lounges, kitchens and dining rooms, a common shower room on each floor, and a coin-operated laundry.
-Internet access is available in each room.

 To cancel your participation in a program, complete the Short-Term Program Cancellation questionnaire in your application.